Pathfinding Quantum Simulations of Neutrinoless Double-Beta Decay: Methods

 Hadronic weak decays begin with hadrons in the QCD sector and the vacuum in the lepton sector.
 We choose to initialize a (maximally isospin stretched) two-baryon state, ``the $\Delta^-\Delta^-$ dibaryon",

-For $L=2$, the quark wavefunction factorizes into a tensor product of the one-flavor up-quark vacuum and a fully occupied $d$ quark register~\cite{Farrell:2022vyh}.
+For $L=2$, the quark wavefunction factorizes into a tensor product of the one-flavor up-quark vacuum and a fully occupied $d$-quark register~\cite{Farrell:2022vyh}.
 This factorization simplifies the quantum circuits needed for state preparation.

 Current experimental searches for $0\nu\beta\beta$-decay involve atoms where $\beta$-decay is kinematically forbidden, but $\beta\beta$-decay is allowed.
 This hierarchy occurs naturally in, for example, $^{76}\text{Ge}$, and produces a clear signal of $\beta\beta$-decay.
 In our model, we reproduce this by tuning the masses and coupling constants to engineer the desired hierarchy in the spectrum.
-Specifically, $\beta$-decay is energetically disfavored, while the lepton number violating decay
+Specifically, our simulations use